the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 );
 ~~~~~~~

-The nested destructuring helps us to gather all the needed information of the `item` object in the function signature for its immediate usage in the component's elements.
+In summary, nested destructuring in React proves to be a powerful and efficient technique when dealing with complex data structures, especially within nested objects or arrays in props or state.
+This approach simplifies the extraction of deeply nested values, making the code more concise and readable.
 However, nested destructuring introduces lots of clutter through indentations in the function signature.
 While here it's not the most readable option, it can be useful in other scenarios though.

 ### Spread and Rest Operators